-Authorised push payment fraud has been in the news recently, in the UK because of the Which Super Complaint.
-The advent of real-time payment schemes, such as Faster Payments in the UK, has made push payments more attractive to criminals because they can quickly take the money and run.
+Authorised push payment fraud has been made more attractive to criminals since the advent of real-time payment schemes, such as Faster Payments in the UK — crooks can quickly take the money and run.
 This type of fraud is on the rise – but what is it?
 And who are the victims?

 Authorised push payment fraud, also known as APP fraud, happens when fraudsters deceive consumers or individuals at a business to send them a payment under false pretences to a bank account controlled by the fraudster.
 As payments made using real-time payment schemes are irrevocable, the victims cannot reverse a payment once they realise they have been conned.

 The approach taken by the fraudsters is not new.
 They use social engineering techniques and may hack into email and other systems in order to set up their victims.
-These methods of attack are used to perpetrate a wide range of attacks — the defining factor in authorised push payment fraud is the use of real-time payment schemes to transfer the money to the fraudsters.
-This has given the fraudsters a wider potential pool of victims, as more consumers and businesses adopt simple ways to send money in real time the pool of potential victims increases, a trend accelerated by the COVID crisis pushing more people to use online banking.
-Real-time payments have also lowered the risk for fraudsters, since the money is received instantly, fraudsters can move payments through multiple accounts in a process of layering to launder the proceeds of the fraud and make tracing them more difficult.
+These methods of attack are used to perpetrate a wide range of attacks; however, with authorised push payment fraud scammers can trick victims into using real-time payment schemes to transfer the money to them.
+As more consumers and businesses adopt simple ways to send money in real time the pool of potential victims increases, a trend accelerated by the COVID crisis pushing more people to use online banking.
+Real-time payments also lower the risk for fraudsters, as money is transferred instantly, fraudsters can move payments through multiple accounts in a process of layering to launder the proceeds of the fraud and make tracing them more difficult.

 These criminals are devious and clever, and victims cannot simply be written off as gullible fools.
 As real-time payment schemes can be used to transfer large sums of money, there is a need to employ layered fraud protection across all products and channels used to manage real-time payments.